coreykoz/cs326-final-beta/docs/final.md

 ## Spring 2020

 ### Overview
 Our application, UWallet, is a personal finance application that is catered to the user.
-The user has control over setting budgets, adding and removing transactions, and multiple ways to view the user’s finances in various graphics.
+The user has control over setting budgets, adding and removing monthly transactions, and multiple ways to view the user’s finances in various graphics.
 How is this different from Mint?
+Our application intends to streamline and iterate over what Mint currently accomplishes.
+To begin, Mint’s design and user interface is very cluttered and at times can be very restrictive of information due to having a lot of the information hidden under layers that the user has to click through.
+With our app, our first priority was making the user interface accessible and present the information in an upfront and clean way.
+Part of our design focused on feedback from criticisms of Mint users, one of which being how “hands-off” it is.
+Mint allows you to connect your bank accounts, credit cards, and other financial accounts for it to automatically.

 ### Team Members
 *Corey Kozlovski (coreykoz)